 In our previous post Understanding Blazor’s Pre-rendering Behavior, we explored how Blazor’s default pre-rendering behavior can lead to unexpected issues when injecting services, particularly in hybrid (server + WASM) projects.
 One workaround is to register services on both the server and client, but this can lead to your components rendering twice — once on the server and again on the client during hydration.

 To avoid re-running logic and unnecessary performance hits, Blazor provides a mechanism to persist state between the server prerendering and client hydration phases.
-In this article, we’ll demonstrate the problem and then walk through how to use PersistentComponentState
+In this article, we’ll demonstrate the problem and then walk through how to use PersistentComponentState to solve it.

 Understanding Blazor’s Pre-rendering Behavior: Why Your Service Injection Might Fail